rajkbess/hackathon/README.md

 * `gradlew clean deployNodes`
 * ``build\nodes\runnodes``

-Nodes need to request membership, which is then approved by the BNO.
+Each node other than the BNO needs to request membership, which is then approved by the BNO.
 To quickly run these steps for all nodes:

 ```bash
 cd deploy